Missile test showed highly accurate warhead, says North Korea

 The KCNA report did not give a distance the missile covered, but Japanese and South Korean monitors said it flew 248 miles (400 kilometers) over the Sea of Japan/East Sea from a launch point on Wonsan, on North Korea's east coast.

-KCNA said Monday's test successfully demonstrated its ability to launch and guide of a warhead equipped "with control wings."
+KCNA said Monday's test proved its ability to launch and guide a warhead equipped "with control wings."
 Such a warhead, also known as a "maneuverable re-entry vehicle," enables it to make corrections in midflight for greater accuracy.

 North Korea also claimed to have fired Monday's rocket from a new tracked, self-propeled vehicle, which, if true, would give Pyongyang the ability to launch missiles far quicker than compared to its previous systems.